miklevin/MikeLev.in/_posts/2023-05-18-the-real-hero-of-the-call-of-the-wild-the-man-in-the-red-sweater.md

 My Lynnie-cat, who is named after my batshit crazy deceased mother who spent the final years of her life trying to reach into my life and crash into my cabbage cart.
-It took a bit of soul-searching naming my cat Lynnie after my mom, but I was ready and this is a fictional story of redemption, loosely based on the Lynne's of my life and a dog named Buck.
+It took a bit of soul-searching naming my cat Lynnie after my mom, but I was ready and this is a fictional story of redemption, loosely inspired by the two Lynne's of my life and a dog named Buck.
+To paraphrase South Park, any similarities to people or events, either real or fictional, is entirely in your head.

 Lynnie, the cat (not my mom) through no fault of her own, because she was a curious and exploratory little thing was attacked by a hawk in her still-kitten